ruandersMSFT/Compliance/compliance/regulatory/offering-ISO-27001.md

 ## ISO/IEC 27001 overview

-The International Organization for Standardization (ISO) is an independent nongovernmental organization and the world’s largest developer of voluntary international standards.
-The International Electrotechnical Commission (IEC) is the world’s leading organization for the preparation and publication of international standards for electrical, electronic, and related technologies.
+The International Organization for Standardization (ISO) is an independent nongovernmental organization and the world's largest developer of voluntary international standards.
+The International Electrotechnical Commission (IEC) is the world's leading organization for the preparation and publication of international standards for electrical, electronic, and related technologies.

 Published under the joint ISO/IEC subcommittee, the ISO/IEC 27000 family of standards outlines hundreds of controls and control mechanisms to help organizations of all types and sizes keep information assets secure.
-These global standards provide a framework for policies and procedures that include all legal, physical, and technical controls involved in an organization’s information risk management processes.
+These global standards provide a framework for policies and procedures that include all legal, physical, and technical controls involved in an organization's information risk management processes.

 ISO/IEC 27001 is a security standard that formally specifies an Information Security Management System (ISMS) that is intended to bring information security under explicit management control.
 As a formal specification, it mandates requirements that define how to implement, monitor, maintain, and continually improve the ISMS.
 It also prescribes a set of best practices that include documentation requirements, divisions of responsibility, availability, access control, security, auditing, and corrective and preventive measures.
 Certification to ISO/IEC 27001 helps organizations comply with numerous regulatory and legal requirements that relate to the security of information.

 ## Microsoft and ISO/IEC 27001

-The international acceptance and applicability of ISO/IEC 27001 is the key reason why certification to this standard is at the forefront of Microsoft’s approach to implementing and managing information security.
-Microsoft’s achievement of ISO/IEC 27001 certification points up its commitment to making good on customer promises from a business, security compliance standpoint.
+The international acceptance and applicability of ISO/IEC 27001 is the key reason why certification to this standard is at the forefront of Microsoft's approach to implementing and managing information security.
+Microsoft's achievement of ISO/IEC 27001 certification points up its commitment to making good on customer promises from a business, security compliance standpoint.
 Currently, both Azure Public and Azure Germany are audited once a year for ISO/IEC 27001 compliance by a third-party accredited certification body, providing independent validation that security controls are in place and operating effectively.

 Learn about the benefits of ISO/IEC 27001 on the Microsoft Cloud: [Download the ISO/IEC 27001:2013](https://servicetrust.microsoft.com/ViewPage/MSComplianceGuide?command=Download&downloadType=Document&downloadId=47d89200-b24b-491d-b657-7c523ddfb6f9&docTab=4ce99610-c9c0-11e7-8c2c-f908a777fa4d_ISO_Reports)